KalicoCrew/kalico/docs/MPC.md

 cooling_fan: fan
 ```

-In preperation for a SAVE_CONFIG command after calibration the previous extruder or heater_bed parameters should be removed or commented out.
-If " control: pid_v " is present in the save_config block there will be a conflict error when committing the changes.
+In preperation for a **SAVE_CONFIG** command after calibration the previous extruder or heater_bed parameters should be removed or commented out.
+If *control: pid_v* is present in the save config block there will be a conflict error when committing the changes.
+A save config block ready for MPC calibartion looks like this:

 ```
 #*# <---------------------- SAVE_CONFIG ---------------------->
 #*# DO NOT EDIT THIS BLOCK OR BELOW.
 The contents are auto-generated.